Table of Contents

 Some of their corporate clients they work for include companies in the telecom, student loan, auto loan, credit card, and healthcare industries.

-If you have an outstanding debt in any of these fields, or even others, you might have the unfortunate luck of hearing from MRS Associates in one or more forms.
+If you have outstanding debt in any of these fields, or even others, you might have the unfortunate luck of hearing from them in one or more forms.

 Keep yourself educated about what type of tactics they’re likely to use, and how you can defend your legal rights when it comes to aggressive debt collection practices.